EevanR/address_book/README.md

 ```
 open index.html
 ```
-Fill in as desired and press Save conact
+Fill in as desired and press Save contact
 When relationship has ended, use the necessary delete button.

 Run testing, use command terminal